Less Typing, More Discovery

 Profiling a real dataset

-The USGS publishes a catalogue of every significant earthquake recorded worldwide.
-It's freely available, well-structured, and exactly the kind of data an analyst might pick up on any given morning.
-Let's download a year's worth:
+The USGS publishes a catalogue of every significant earthquake recorded worldwide — freely available, well-structured, and exactly the kind of data an analyst might pick up on any given morning.
+Here are the core measurements from the 2024 catalogue: when each quake struck, where, how deep, and how strong.
+Grab the sample and profile it:

 ════════════════════════════════════════════════════════════════════════════════